optimizely/optimizely-flutter-sdk/README.md

 See the [pubspec.yaml](https://github.com/optimizely/optimizely-flutter-sdk/blob/master/pubspec.yaml) file for Flutter version requirements.

-On the Android platform, the SDK requires a minimum SDK version of 21.
+On the Android platform, the SDK requires a minimum SDK version of 14 or higher and compile SDK version of 32.

 On the iOS platform, the SDK requires a minimum version of 10.0.